AlainVagner/LOD4Mac/README.md

 <img width="464" alt="Screenshot of a text field in Safari containing some text with spelling errors and a pop-up showing correction proposals" src="https://user-images.githubusercontent.com/16536731/162820443-417d725d-f095-4af2-97a1-68602616bfdd.png">

-In the compatible apps, you can find the spell checker by right clicking on a text input area and selecting "Spelling and grammar" then "Show spelling and grammar".
+In the compatible apps, you can find the spell checker by right-clicking on a text input area and selecting "Spelling and grammar" then "Show spelling and grammar".

-When using the MacOS spell checker, it seems to be more reliable to select the spelling dictionary than to rely on the automatic language detection.
+When using the MacOS spell checker, it seems to be more reliable to select the spelling dictionary than to rely on automatic language detection.

 <img alt="Screenshot of the MacOS spellchecker window" src="https://user-images.githubusercontent.com/16536731/162820513-d7554b08-6644-4816-9c7e-2891ae38f529.png">

-To install the luxembourgish HunSpell dictionary, you need to download the files lb_LU.aff and lb_LU.dic from the [dictionary-lb-lu](https://github.com/spellchecker-lu/dictionary-lb-lu/) repository and copy them into `~/Library/Spelling` (create this folder if it does not exist yet).
+To install the Luxembourgish HunSpell dictionary, you need to download the files lb_LU.aff and lb_LU.dic from the [dictionary-lb-lu](https://github.com/spellchecker-lu/dictionary-lb-lu/) repository and copy them into `~/Library/Spelling` (create this folder if it does not exist yet).
 Then go to the "System preferences" > "Keyboard" > "Text".
-In the "Spelling" drop down, select "Set up..." at the bottom of the list and then activate "Lëtzebuergesch (Library)".
+In the "Spelling" drop-down, select "Set up..." at the bottom of the list and then activate "Lëtzebuergesch (Library)".
 This dictionary will now be available in the MacOS spell checker.

 ## License

 This software is licensed under the [MIT license](./LICENSE).
-The dictionary producted by this software is published under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) (public domain).
+The dictionary produced by this software is published under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) (public domain).